Monday, 28 February 2022

 As artworks belonging to (the definitively superior and much more popular manga adaptation of) Isamu of the Wilderness are technically created by Noboru Kawasaki in his own studio, the manga as a result is not a major focus for legal reasons, even though it otherwise has the same writer as Kenya Boy.

 The Tiger Boy, aka Shonen Tiger, has about five versions, three of which have almost been completely lost for a long time.
-Only the much campier mid-late 1950s strip and book volume versions are known in Japan even today, even though both are still somewhat unfinished.
+Only the somehow more enlightening mid-late 1950s strip and book volume versions are known in Japan even today, even though both are still somewhat unfinished.
 The catch is still that the much better known Sankei volume version (lasting from 1956-59) is surprisingly more commonly seen in online auction sites, despite similarly commanding high prices.
 The other three are technically sequels/soft reboots to each other and are all in the Kamishibai format.

 The Boy Champion, also known as the Boy King, hasn’t been reprinted for a long time due to being pretty fair for its day, which is understandable since the second and most popular version was first made in the mid-late 1940s shortly after WW2 ended.
-Even though there is a much lesser known sludge of appendix books from the early, pre-Omoshiro and Yonen book period, there are a couple of supplements and two combined books from the Omoshiro/Yonen book period (both of which are unfortunately reduced).
+Even though there is a much lesser known sludge of appendix books from the early, pre-Omoshiro and Yonen book period, there are a couple of supplements and two combined books from the Omoshiro/Yonen book period (both of which are unfortunately kind of reduced).

-There are about five major manga adaptations known to hardcore fans of the Boy Champ.
-The first one was drawn by the (very long lived but) internationally little known Yonkoma talent Akira Otomo (born in 1926), while its continuation was drawn by the late, great Hiroshima native Sanpei Wachi (1926-99).
-The most popular one, despite only being made for two of the Shogaku Nensei magazines (Shogaku Ninensei and Shogaku Sannensei) from 1961 to 1964, was drawn initially by Sanpei Shirato (1932-2021), one of the people behind the invasion of ninjas into international markets, and later by unsung occult manga talent Jirō Tsunoda (born in 1936).
-A bolder and more middle school friendly soft reboot/sequel (since I am confused with all three), drawn solely by Sanpei Shirato himself, was also produced for another one of said magazines in 1966.
+The most popular one, despite initially being made (as a tie in to a likely scrapped Toku adaptation) for only two of the Shogaku Nensei magazines (Shogaku Ninensei and Shogaku Sannensei) from 1961 to 1964, was drawn initially by Sanpei Shirato (1932-2021), one of the people behind the invasion of ninjas into international markets, and later by internationally unsung occult manga talent Jirō Tsunoda (born in 1936).
+A bolder and more middle school friendly soft remake/sequel (since I am confused with all three), drawn largely by Sanpei Shirato himself, was likely also produced for Shogaku Sannensei in 1966.

 There once was a radio drama adaptation, made a year before Kenya Boy’s radio drama and aired on Nippon Cultural Broadcasting in 1952-53.

 Kenya Boy began life as a propagandistic Kamishibai prototype which wasn’t even fully made within its creator’s lifetime, as the creator himself was partly forced by corrupt dudes to do something really uncomfortable in hindsight as well, and later on, was also very unsubtle in its delivery of propaganda related stuff.
 That said, it pretty much got cancelled for good, partly due to many factors.
 Shortly after WW2 ended, the definitive second version was instead written with much more nuance (for the 50s, mind you) in mind and became very popular with older children and young teens as a result.
-It only has thirteen volumes and two appendix books.
+It only has thirteen volumes (in twenty six parts though) and two appendix books.
 There are two other surviving versions, one of which is a pretty good budget reprint (despite only having ten volumes), while the other one is pretty much so okay it’s average (while having twenty volumes), even if its predecessor surely seems to burrow a lot of things from both the cheesy 1961 manga and tv series, as both of which preceded them by a few decades more.
-As indicated by how messed up its production history has become, Kenya Boy won’t be fifty six picture story volumes long until the end of the 2020s.
+As indicated by how messed up its production history has become, Kenya Boy won’t be forty nine picture story volumes long until the end of the 2020s.

 The story’s adaptations often include; a now almost fully lost 1953-54 radio drama which aired on Nippon Cultural Broadcasting, an equally unavailable black and white tokusatsu film which was distributed by Daiei, a surviving black and white Toei tokusatsu tv show which played fast and loose with the Mythos, a Shogakukan Weekly Shōnen Sunday manga known for largely being (somewhat) more faithful to the meta-story’s second version, and and a surviving animated colour film being better known for being more popular (albeit as a bizarre kids film) outside of Japan, which is mostly due to its so bad it’s good execution (charmingly) contradicting the surreal nature of its summarised storyline, replete with a companion series of children’s picture books and a manga tie in from Fujimi Shobo.

-Saturday 12 February 2022
+Saturday, 12 February 2022

 WMT competitors